wordofwarning/wordofwarning.org/current/2024-emergency/evening/index.md

 <small>*Participating artists subject to change.*</small>

 *NB* last show starts *~9.30pm*; some works have a short duration, some have limited capacity on a first-come first-served basis, and some occur at the same time — so you will not be able to see everything.
+The Evening is preceded by an Afternoon of installations, interventions, limited capacity works from Noon.

 #### Evening Access
 Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).